Travelling with Diabetes:

 Your Airport Security & Packing Checklist

-Navigating airport security with diabetes is one of the most commonly asked questions in the online community.
+Navigating airport security with diabetes is one of the most commonly asked questions in the online community, especially in summer.
 Every airport is different, and so is every person with diabetes.
-However, there are some well-vetted tips and packing recommendations listed on this webpage, which was created with thanks to the Diabetes Online Community and from Thriveabetes cofounder, Grainne’s years of personal experience in travelling with diabetes through many airports.
+However, there are some well-vetted tips and packing recommendations listed on this webpage, which was created with huge thanks 🙏❤️ to the Irish Diabetes Online Community #IreDOC on Facebook and from Thriveabetes cofounder, Grainne’s years of personal experience in travelling with diabetes through many airports.

 Preparation Checklist